 What’s the first thing to do if you think you have the COVID-19 virus?

 Take the Manitoba COVID-19 Screening Tool.
-This is a self-assessment that will help you know what to do depending on the symptoms you are experiencing.
-Follow the advice on the page.
+This self-assessment tool will help you determine what you need to do depending on your symptoms.
+Just follow the advice on the page.

 If you can’t use the Screening Tool, call Health Links Info Sante: 204-788-8200 or toll free 1-888-315-9257.

-What information should you give the health care provider immediately?
+If you are advised to see a health care provider, what information should you immediately give them?
 What important questions should you ask?

 The most important information to give your health care provider: